-Introduction to Computational Fluid Dynamics (Prof. F. Picano and Dr. F. Dalla Barba, 20-hour course)
+Introduction to Computational Fluid Dynamics (Prof. F. Picano, Dr. F. Dalla Barba, prof. A. Bottacin Busolin, 20-hour course)

 The course will introduce to the computational description of fluid flows for engineering and aerospace applications.
 The lectures will review the laws governing fluid dynamics, the main aspects of turbulent flows with related modeling approaches and the fundamental aspects of computational fluid dynamics.
-Moreover, the last part of the course will be devoted to practice with a commercial solver in order to setup and run CFD simulations of aerodynamic problems with different meshing techniques and physics models.
+Moreover, the last part of the course will be devoted to practice with a commercial solver in order to set-up and run CFD simulations of aerodynamic problems with different meshing techniques and physics models.

-Measurement techniques: fundamentals, PC based, visual and thermal image analysis based.
-(Prof. M. Pertile / Prof. G. Rossi, 20-hour course)
+Measurement fundamentals and image analysis based techniques (Prof. M. Pertile / Prof. G. Rossi, 20-hour course)